Recording, Streaming, and Recruiting for Softball or Baseball

-- J-Hook Design Buckle with an upgraded aluminum thumbscrew.
-Camera placement is everything and we want you to use the correct buckle for recording so we include it at no additional charge.
+- J-Hook Design Buckle with an upgraded aluminum thumb screw for GoPro.
+Camera placement is everything and we want you to use the best buckle for recording so we include it at no additional charge.

-There are two additional 1/4 inch and one 3/8 inch mounting holes for other cameras or accessories mounting options like the SMALLRIG 11 inch Adjustable Articulating Magic Arm (not included) coupled with an Ulanzi ST-02S Phone Tripod Mount (not included) will provide a superior smartphone camera mounting option.
+There is one 3/8 inch mounting hole for other cameras or accessories mounting options like the SMALLRIG 11 inch Adjustable Articulating Magic Arm (not included) coupled with an Ulanzi ST-02S Phone Tripod Mount (not included) will provide a superior smartphone camera mounting option.

 We are a new startup family business in Gilbert, AZ.
 Our materials and manufacturing processes are high quality while keeping your cost to a reasonable level.

 We get it.
 We understand how expensive these sports are.

 Universal Fence Mount | GoPro Fence Mount | Mevo and SmartphoneFrom: $45.00 Add to cart